DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_gettaskindex.md - gets the index of a task in the branch
 - api/gantt_gettasknode.md - returns the HTML element of the task bar
 - api/gantt_gettaskposition.md - calculates the position and size of the task's DOM element in the timeline area
+- api/gantt_gettaskresources.md - returns the array of unique resources assigned to a specific task from the datastore
 - api/gantt_gettaskrownode.md - returns the HTML element of the task row in the table
 - api/gantt_gettasktop.md - gets the top position of the task's DOM element in the timeline area
 - api/gantt_gettasktype.md - returns the type of a task